 Low interest rates and the RBA’s commitment to keep them low until at least 2024, will support the Government in refinancing its debt and locking-in lower rates.
 It will also help with its longer-term ambitions of gradually reducing its debt position over time.
 These moves however, carry a risk of withdrawing support too early.
 It appears the Government is aware of this with its moves to offer more measured economic support at a smaller scale.
 For example, initiatives such as the extension of the HomeBuilder program, have helped to bolster the construction sector.
 While we have seen some support for the tourism and entertainment sector, this has been limited.

 At present, the path of least resistance suggests a higher Australian dollar.
 Global economic recovery from the COVID-19 lows suggests strong demand for commodities which boosts our export sector.
-Our superior handling of the pandemic also supports the relative attractiveness of Australian assets, another support for the Australian dollar.
+Our early handling of the pandemic also supports the relative attractiveness of Australian assets, another support for the Australian dollar.